tmux-python/tmuxp/README.rst

-`tmuxwrapper` was invented to solve the panes / pains of managing workspaces
+`tmuxp` was invented to solve the panes / pains of managing workspaces

-tmuxwrapper was written from the ground up as an ORM layer on top of tmux.
+tmuxp was written from the ground up as an ORM layer on top of tmux.

 under development, not ready for public use.